THE NORTHWEST INTERSCHOLASTIC SAILING ASSOCIATION

 2.8 Duties.
 The Trustees of the NWISA shall conduct the business of the NWISA in accordance with these bylaws and its policies by acting personally, delegating, hiring, contracting or any other means which accomplishes the purposes of the NWISA.

 3.5 Election of Officers.
-Officers are elected at the annual meeting by a two-thirds vote of the NWISA Board of Trustees.
+Officers are elected at the annual fall meeting by a simple majority vote of NWISA Board of Trustees present.
 Officers may serve successive terms.
 Following the election of officers, the ISSA shall be notified of the Chapter’s officers.

 3.6 Terms of Office.
 Officers shall serve terms of one year from election by the Board of Trustees at their annual meeting.